-Dr. Wolpin is a medical oncologist who sees patients within and serves as director of the Gastrointestinal Cancer Center at Dana-Farber Cancer Institute (DFCI).
-His research program is dedicated to investigation of pancreatic ductal adenocarcinoma (PDAC) biology and treatment.
+Dr. Brian Wolpin, MD, MPH is a medical oncologist and serves as director of the Gastrointestinal Cancer Center at the Dana-Farber Cancer Institute.
+His research program is dedicated to the investigation of pancreatic ductal adenocarcinoma (PDAC) biology and oncology.

-Dr. Wolpin has built multiple human subject resources to facilitate investigation of blood-based markers, germline alterations, and somatic alterations in hundreds to thousands of subjects.
-He leads a highly productive collaboration of Harvard prospective cohort studies that leverages prediagnostic blood specimens to identify novel circulating markers for PDAC.
-His group has developed extensive expertise in analyzing markers of altered metabolism.
+Dr. Wolpin has built resources to facilitate investigation into blood-based biomarkers as well as both germline (inherited) and somatic (tumor) genomic alterations in PDAC patients.
+He leads a highly productive collaboration of prospective cohort studies that leverage prediagnostic blood specimens to identify novel circulating biomarkers in PDAC.
+His group has developed extensive expertise in analyzing markers of altered metabolism in pancreatic cancer.

 Our lab has examined the links between altered metabolism and pancreatic cancer.
 We used prediagnostic blood samples to show for the first time that insulin resistance is both a classical risk factor and a paraneoplastic syndrome due to subclinical PDAC (Wolpin, 2013); we leveraged high-throughput metabolomics to demonstrate that pancreatic tumors cause an elevation in circulating branched chain amino acids in the six to eight years before diagnosis (Mayers, 2014); and we also investigated metabolic alterations associated with patient outcomes (Yuan, 2016).

-Furthermore, we have studied how various determinants, for example altered metabolism, inherited genetic variation, and somatic alterations, impact PDAC survival.
-Thus, we demonstrated that patients with chronic obesity have shorter survival than normal-weight patients (Yuan, 2013), and we showed that long-term diabetes is associated with reduced patient survival (Yuan, 2015).
+Furthermore, we have studied how various determinants, for example, altered metabolism, inherited genetic variation, and somatic alterations, impact PDAC survival.
+Thus, we demonstrated that patients with chronic obesity have shorter survival than non-obese patients (Yuan, 2013), and we showed that long-term diabetes is associated with reduced patient survival (Yuan, 2015).

 Finally, I have extensive experience designing and leading clinical trials for patients with pancreatic cancer.
-I am principal investigator (PI) of a grant from the Lustgarten Foundation focused on personalized medicine in PDAC and also a Harvard Cancer Center PI of the Pancreatic Cancer Action Network Precision Promise Consortium.
-I serve on national committees for pancreatic cancer treatment, including NCCN Pancreatic Adenocarcinoma Guidelines Panel, ALLIANCE Gastrointestinal Cancer Committee, and NCI Pancreas Cancer Task Force.
+I am PI of a grant from the Lustgarten Foundation focused on personalized medicine in PDAC and also a Harvard Cancer Center PI of the Pancreatic Cancer Action Network Precision Promise Consortium.
+I serve on national committees for pancreatic cancer treatment, including the NCCN Pancreatic Adenocarcinoma Guidelines Panel, the ALLIANCE Gastrointestinal Cancer Committee, and the NCI Pancreas Cancer Task Force.